mashalifshin/bcrypt_notes/README.md

 Here are the components

-- 2a is the version of bcrypt
+- 2a is the *version* of bcrypt
-- 10 is the cost factor; 2^10 iterations of the key derivation function are used
+- 10 is the *cost* factor; 2^10 iterations of the key derivation function are used
-- vI8aWBnW3fID.ZQ4/zo1G.q1lRps.9cGLcZEiGDMVr5yUP1KUOYTa is the salt and the cipher text, concatenated and encoded in a modified Base-64.
+- vI8aWBnW3fID.ZQ4/zo1G.q1lRps.9cGLcZEiGDMVr5yUP1KUOYTa is the *salt* and the *cipher text*, concatenated and encoded in a modified Base-64.
 The first 22 characters decode to a 16-byte value for the salt.
 The salt is random.
 The salt is there to prevent rainbow table attacks.
 The remaining characters are cipher text to be compared for authentication

 When someone first enters their pwd:
 - derive a key using the password and salt and cost.